Updated April 2022

 The challenge of diabetes seems ten-fold when it comes to Pesach.
-There are a whole new set of considerations — four cups of wine at each Seder; waiting many hours until Shulchan Aruch; knowing the carb content of a single hand matzah.
+There are a whole new set of considerations – among them, four cups of wine at each Seder; a many-hour wait until Shulchan Aruch; and knowing the carb content of a single hand matzah.

-These are real concerns for people with diabetes and health-related issues, who wish to fulfill the requirements of Pesach al pi Halacha without compromising their health.
-STAR-K has turned to the Jewish Diabetes Association (JDA) for answers, and the JDA has kindly provided the following medical guidelines to help with dietary concerns on Pesach.
+These are real concerns for people with diabetes and related health issues who wish to fulfill the requirements of Pesach al pi halacha without compromising their health.
+STAR-K has turned to the Jewish Diabetes Association (JDA) for answers, and the JDA has kindly provided the following guidelines to help you prepare your matzah and wine.

 In the case of a medical condition (e.g., diabetes, food allergies) which could be negatively impacted by matzah consumption, one may fulfill the mitzvah of Achilas Matzah, Koreich and Afikomen, with the following:

 |Hand matzah (round)||one-quarter (1/4) of a matzah||21.7 sq. in. in size.||9 g|

 |Machine matzah||one-quarter (1/4) of a matzah||12.25 sq. in. in size.||8g|

 One who is in good health should eat the following for Achilas Matzahand Afikomen:

 |Hand matzah (round)||one-half (1/2) of a matzah||43.3 sq. in. in size||18 g|